Rainzor/GPU-Programming/2-1-Stream-Compaction/README.md

 ## CUDA Acceleration

-The project mainly focus on the acceleration of **scan** by some parallel algorithms and takes the advantage of the CUDA Architecture.
+The project mainly focus on the acceleration of **scan process** by some parallel algorithms and takes the advantage of the CUDA architecture.
 So the features of the project are as follow. :laughing:

 :star: A naive parallel scan algorithm (Hillis and Steele, 1986) taking $O(n \log n)$ addition operations.
 	**Ping-pong buffers** are used to avoid race conditions.